salrashid123/iap_identity_platform_backend_services/README.md

     At this step, we can enable IAP but we haven't deployed our envoy server yet on prem.
     We need to first determine the `backendService` that it uses.

-    Navigate to IAP console, Configure `external-neg`, nable external identiy auth and specify the login URL for identity platform  Identity Platform "Login Page" (`https://iap-portal-273214.firebaseapp.com`) [your url will be different (`https://$GCP_PROJECT.firebaseapp.com`)] Do not specify an API, it will get set for you.
+    Navigate to IAP console, Configure `external-neg`, enable external identity auth and specify the login URL for identity platform  Identity Platform "Login Page" (`https://iap-portal-273214.firebaseapp.com`) [your url will be different (`https://$GCP_PROJECT.firebaseapp.com`)] Do not specify an API, it will get set for you.

     Acquire the signedJWT audience value for the NEG backend